Heijunka and Lean Pitch Chart

 Used for load leveling production flow to an operation set up for "pull" (rather than "flow")

 One lean principle is "Flow where you can, pull where you can't, only push with a FIFO Lane"

 When a shared or constrained resource supplies a supermarket using a pull system kanban system, the visual system for production tracking is usually some form of a Pull Priority Queue.

 When Production Kanbans (or similar production signal) return to the producing operation, they are typically put into the Pull Priority Queue in FIFO sequence. (first in first out)

 Please keep in mind that every application of lean principles is an invention.
 Your "pull priority queue" could be a board, rack, track, wire, or a taped off lane leading to the work center with carts carrying the FIFO-sequenced incoming work.
 Also keep in mind that the FIFO lane might not use FIFO — but could use any sequence-scheduling algorithm — which is why the more correct term is sequenced pull lane.

-The important thing is to incorporate some form of color coding (usually green, yellow, red) onto the background of your lean Pull Priority Queue to indicate the likelihood that the orders in that portion of the queue will be completed on time.
+The important thing is to incorporate some form of coding (usually green, yellow, red colors) onto the background of your lean Pull Priority Queue to indicate the likelihood that the orders in that portion of the queue will be completed on time.

 Color codes for a Lean Pull Priority Queue: